 Temodex: a novel therapy to treat malignant brain tumors

-Temozolomide, the active pharmaceutical ingredient in Temodex, is a imidazotetrazine derivative of the alkylating agent dacarbazine - an oral chemotherapy drug which is considered to be a prodrug.
+Temozolomide, the active pharmaceutical ingredient in Temodex, is an imidazotetrazine derivative of the alkylating agent dacarbazine and is by this reason a drug which is considered to be a prodrug.
 Temozolomide is used for the treatment of several brain cancer forms, e.g., as a second-line treatment for astrocytoma and as a first-line treatment for glioblastoma.
 The therapeutic benefit of temozolomide is due to its ability to alkylate/methylate DNA.
 This alkylation/methylation destroys the DNA and triggers the death of the tumour cells.
 Temozolomide was developed by Malcolm Stevens and his team at Aston University in Birmingham in UK and has been available in the US since year 1999, and in other countries since year 2000.

 RUE BMP(Belarus): Eurasian Economic Union (Russia, Belarus, Kazakhstan, the Republic of Armenia, the Kyrgyz Republic) and Ukraine